KubeCon Europe 2021: Our Personal Highlights (Part 2)

 With the increasing proliferation of Envoy-based ingress controllers that include advanced L7 functionality, the native Ingress API spec is starting to look long in the tooth.
 The Gateway API spec is the response to increasingly divergent CRDs for ingress controllers, and bring ingress definition back in house and native.

-Although still alpha for now, this talk is definitely worth a watch as advanced ingress controllers like Contor, Istio, Traefik, GKE, Kong and Emissary-Ingress start to support definition using this unified API spec.
+Although still alpha for now, this talk is definitely worth a watch as advanced ingress controllers like Contour, Istio, Traefik, GKE, Kong and Emissary-Ingress start to support definition using this unified API spec.

 Session Link